 Reclaimed Barn Wood Paneling

-Reclaimed barn wood paneling is carefully milled from antique barn wood.
-The siding from each barn is unique, making these wood boards perfect for a unique barnwood wall feature or ceiling paneling.
-The aged siding reclaimed from the walls of century old utilitarian structures is skim planed to provide a smoother surface while retaining the character found in each plank.
+Reclaimed barn wood wall paneling is carefully milled from antique barn wood.
+The siding from each barn is unique, making these barn wood wall planks perfect for a unique barnwood wall feature or ceiling paneling.
+The aged siding reclaimed from the walls and barn doors of century old utilitarian structures is skim planed to provide a smoother surface while retaining the character found in each plank.
 Many historic barns were left in a natural state, which aged this wood wall paneling to a light brown to silvery grey.
-Our dedicated staff grades through each plank to obtain only the soundest wood boards suitable for your next home decor project.
-This antique barn wood wall paneling is now ready to be given a second life in the interiors of your space.
+Our dedicated staff grades through each plank to obtain only the soundest wood boards suitable for your next home improvement project.
+This weathered wood is now ready to be given a second life in the interiors of your space.

 If you have any questions about our reclaimed barn wood paneling, please don’t hesitate to contact us.

 American Walnut Paneling

 Bring richness into your home by incorporating American walnut wall panels into your interior design.
 While the darkest state of this wood (a deep chocolate or coffee color) is the most familiar to people, it can also have lighter browns, purples, grays, or reddish tints.
 Walnut wood is typically straight-grained, though it can sometimes have waves or curls which enhance the character of the wood wall planks.
 Walnut wood is durable and easy to work with, making this an ideal wood product to use in any diy project.
 Black walnut is a very sought after cabinet lumber that is excellent for any interior application.

 If you have any questions about our American walnut paneling, please don’t hesitate to contact us.

 American White Oak Paneling